axaq/traviso-website/blog/_posts/2015-03-15-data-file-structure.md

 </v>
 ```

-You can create the textures/animations for your object in two ways.
+You can create the textures/animations for your object in two ways:

 * Either using child `<f>` tags to specify each frame texture if your image names are not in a numeric order like `walk1.png, walk2.png ...`